WICG/webpackage/README.md

 ### Main content

-The main content of a package is a sequence of HTTP responses holding the manifests of sub-packages and the resources in the package and all of its sub-packages.
+The main content of a package is a sequence of 8-byte-length-prefixed HTTP responses holding the manifests of sub-packages and the resources in the package and all of its sub-packages.
 These resources can appear in any order.
-Each response must include a `Content-Length` header so that the parser can identify the start of the next response.

 ## Use cases